 It’s all about portion control and discipline.

-Ditch your chair at work and stand whenever possible.
+Do yourself a favor, ditch your chair at work and stand whenever possible.
 I stand at work any chance I get.
 In a previous position, I converted my desk into a stand up, using printer tables and monitor extensions.

 The immediate benefits of standing were:

-1. I was no longer cold or got the “chills”
+1. I no longer got the “chills”

 2. I drank more water